Western Australian state industrial laws (Updated July 2023)

 Personal leave

-Sick leave and carer’s leave have been replaced by Personal Leave as of June 2022.
+The Minimum Conditions of Employment Act and the Farm Employees’ Award provide for sick leave and carer’s leave which were replaced by Personal Leave as of June 2022.

 For each year of service, full time and part time employees will be entitled to paid personal leave for the number of hours the employee is required ordinarily to work in a two week period during that year up to 76 hours.